Shingles

 • Weakness

-Continue reading to learn some of the most effective home remedies sent by our readers to heal the painful shingles blisters and nerve pain.
-The most popular cure is apple cider vinegar, but our readers have also reported success using aloe vera, cayenne pepper, colloidal silver, coconut oil, and a whole lot of other remedies.
+Please continue reading to learn some of the most effective home remedies sent by our readers to heal the painful shingles, blisters and nerve pain.
+The most popular treatment is apple cider vinegar.
+Still, our readers have also reported success using acidophilus, topical aspirin lotion, antifungal cream, aloe vera, cayenne pepper, colloidal silver, coconut oil, and many other remedies.

-Let us know what you have tried to cure shingles!
-Know of a remedy not yet listed here?
+Let us know what you have tried to treat shingles!
+Do you know of a remedy not yet listed here?
 Please don't hesitate to share it with us!

 Acidophilus